In My Skin (TV series)

 In My Skin is a British comedy drama television series written by Kayleigh Llewellyn that premiered on BBC Three on 14 October 2018.
 The series was initially ordered as a short film for BBC Wales, but this later acted as the pilot episode after BBC ordered In My Skin as a full series.
 The series stars Gabrielle Creevy, James Wilbraham, Poppy Lee Friar, Jo Hartley, Aled ap Steffan, Di Botcher, Georgia Furlong and Rhodri Meilir.
 In March 2021, In My Skin was renewed for a second and final series, which premiered on 7 November 2021.
-The series has received critical acclaim, as well as numerous awards from ceremonies including BAFTA Cymru and the RTS Programme Awards.
+The series has received critical acclaim winning the 2022 BAFTA TV Award for best drama series as well as numerous awards from ceremonies including BAFTA Cymru and the RTS Programme Awards.

 Premise

-In My Skin focuses on Welsh teenager Bethan who is trying to live a double life as she negotiates her mother's mental illness, friendships and her sexuality.
+In My Skin focuses on teenager Bethan who is trying to live a double life as she negotiates her mother's mental illness, friendships and her sexuality.
 Her mother has bipolar disorder, and is sectioned in a psychiatric ward.
 Bethan dreams of being a writer, but attends a hostile and homophobic school.